couchbaselabs/try-cb-python/README.md

 ```
 $ pip install -r requirements.txt
 ```

+Update the _travel.py_ file to reflect the username and password you require.

 Launch the application by running the _travel.py_ file from a terminal.
 It will tell you the port on _localhost_ to goto in your web browser: